JZomDev/zom-external-plugins/README.md

 #### Cows
 Mutes the sound of cows' moo.

+#### Demons
+Mutes the sounds of Greater, Lesser, and Black Demons.

+#### Fossil Island Wyverns
+Mutes the sounds of Fossil Island Wyverns.

+#### Jellies
+Mutes the sounds of Jellies in the Catacombs as well as the Fremmenik Slayer Cave.

+#### Nail Beasts
+Mutes the sounds of Nail Beasts in Temple Trekking.

 #### Nightmare
 Mutes the sound of the Nightmare's parry (when it gets hit; does not affect the attack sounds).